lixiang-ucas/FSODM/README.md

 ```

 ## Acknowledgements
-This code is heavily borrowed from [YOLO-Low-Shot](https://github.com/bingykang/Fewshot_Detection)
+Large part of the code is borrowed from [YOLO-Low-Shot](https://github.com/bingykang/Fewshot_Detection)

 ## Citation